 Per Bill 229, Schedule 6, as of February 2, 2021, the Minister may appoint an Agricultural Representative to the Board of Directors.
 If appointed the Agricultural Representative can not vote on enlarging, amalgamating or dissolving an authority or any budgetary matter.
 Their term can be up to four years as determined by the Minister.
-At the time of budget preparation, it was unknown whether or not an Agricultural Representative would be appointed to the LRCA Board.
 Per diems for this position would be paid by the Ministry.
+To date no agricultural representative has been appointed to the LRCA Board.